Swing Patrol's Home Sessions features a huge variety of dance content: Lindy hop, Solo Charleston, Balboa, Shag, sl… https://t.co/Ym3b50FpXb

 * Communicate actions and outcomes regarding their complaint.

-This is all done with the complainant and Claudia, and might involve other teachers or friends of the complainant.
+This is all done with the complainant and Federica, and might involve other teachers or friends of the complainant.

 Course of action for the perpetrator might be: